Aditi-963/trackshift-aegis/README.md

 **Elevator Pitch:**
 > Aegis: The AI Race Strategist.
 While other sims model physics, we model *pressure*.
 Our 'human-flaw' AI simulates panic, selfishness, and heart rate spikes, letting teams test strategies against a chaotic, human race—not just robots.

 **Note on Code:** This repository contains a visual prototype developed during the TrackShift 2025 hackathon.
 Due to time constraints and learning challenges, the backend AI logic is conceptual, but the frontend demo showcases the core visual elements and interactive ideas.
+Minor visual artifacts, such as animation flickering at the path loop point, exist despite efforts to resolve them.

 ---
 ## Inspiration